GeneralUser01/Asocial_Media/README.md

 Once you have `npm` you can install the Angular CLI (`ng`) using `npm install -g @angular/cli` which you can then use in the `frontend` folder to build and serve the project.

 After that you can use `ng build` to build the frontend once or `ng build --watch` to keep building it after every change.
 The output files will be written to `backend/public/angular-assets/` and will be served by the Laravel backend.
+For faster build times during development you can also use `ng build --watch --configuration development` or `npm run watch`.